Gautam Gambhir: Coaching career

 In 2022, Gautam Gambhir joined the Lucknow Super Giants (LSG) in the Indian Premier League (IPL) as a mentor.
 Under his guidance, the team reached the playoffs in both the 2022 and 2023 IPL seasons.
 In late 2023, he left LSG and returned to Kolkata Knight Riders (KKR) as a mentor for the 2024 IPL season, leading the team to their third IPL title in 2024.

 On 9 July 2024, Gambhir was appointed as the head coach of the Indian national cricket team, succeeding Rahul Dravid.
 His first major assignment as head coach was the 2025 ICC Champions Trophy, where India emerged victorious, winning the trophy for the third time.

 Later in the year, he guided India to the 2025 Asia Cup, defeating Pakistan in the final to secure another major title.
+He then guided india to the 2026 ICC Men's T20 World Cup victory becoming the first Indian coach to win two ICC trophies.
 His tenure has been marked by the adoption of a more aggressive, high-risk style of play in limited-overs formats, which has drawn both praise and criticism from analysts and former players.

+During his tenure as the head coach, the Indian team lost their first Test series in 2024 since 2012, when New Zealand whitewashed India.
+A year later, in November 2025, India faced another Test series defeat at home by South Africa.Under his tenure, the performance of the team dipped significantly in tests.
+India under Gambhir only won two test series till July 2026, both coming against the low profile teams of Bangladesh and West Indies.
+His only significant achievement in the test format till now is the series draw against England away from home.He remains the only Indian coach to have lost two test series at home and has an uncharacteristic less than 50 percent win percentage in the format.